Genome size: Genome reduction

 Genome reduction, also known as genome degradation, is the process by which an organism's genome shrinks relative to that of its ancestors.
 Genomes fluctuate in size regularly, and genome size reduction is most significant in bacteria.

 The most evolutionarily significant cases of genome reduction may be observed in the eukaryotic organelles known to be derived from bacteria: mitochondria and plastids.
 These organelles are descended from primordial endosymbionts, which were capable of surviving within the host cell and which the host cell likewise needed for survival.
 Many present-day mitochondria have less than 20 genes in their entire genome, whereas a modern free-living bacterium generally has at least 1,000 genes.
 Many genes have apparently been transferred to the host nucleus, while others have simply been lost and their function replaced by host processes.

 Other bacteria have become endosymbionts or obligate intracellular pathogens and experienced extensive genome reduction as a result.
 This process seems to be dominated by genetic drift resulting from small population size, low recombination rates, and high mutation rates, as opposed to selection for smaller genomes.
 Some free-living marine bacterioplanktons also shows signs of genome reduction, which are hypothesized to be driven by natural selection.
+In contrast, terrestrial prokaryotes appear to have larger genome sizes than both aquatic and host-associated prokaryotes (average of 3.7 Mbp for terrestrial, 3.1 Mbp for aquatic and 3.0 Mbp for host-associated).